 For additional information on the Summer Food Program or any of Feeding America's child hunger programs contact the programs team.

-To help Feeding America's mission to end hunger in the United States, donate to the cause where $1 = 11 meals.
+To help the mission of Feeding America to end hunger in the United States, donate to the cause where $1 = 11 meals.